-The loss of the wildebeest population in the region not only affects species richness of the region, but the ecosystem diversity as a whole.
-Wildebeest form a significant proportion of the large carnivore population diet in the Kalahari - and carnivores of the Kalahari constitute the main tourist attractions in the region.
-Therefore, from the point of view of tourism as well as ecosystem integrity, a focused study on wildebeest is much needed.
-Such a study has never been done before, that investigates the specifics of how the wildebeest population is doing in the region, interrogates the success of the management interventions made, and looks at the viability of the remnant isolated landscapes as independent entities.
-There is also a need to determine what factors have led to the population crashing so dramatically.
+The loss of the wildebeest population in the region does not only affect species richness of the region, but the ecosystem diversity as a whole.
+Wildebeest form a significant proportion of the large carnivore population diet in the Kalahari.
+Carnivores of the Kalahari are one of the main tourist attractions in the region.
+However, there has never been a focused study to investigate the specifics of how the wildebeest population is doing in the region, to interrogate the success of the management interventions made, and the viability of the remnant isolated landscapes as independent entities.
+Or indeed to determine what factors have led to the population crashing so dramatically.

-The CKGR sits in the middle of the former wildebeest migration range, and understanding the dynamics of the CKGR population will enhance development of a good management plan for the population and the CKGR, and the findings may be extrapolated out to the other areas.
+The CKGR sits in the middle of the former wildebeest migration range, and understanding the dynamics of the CKGR population will enhance development of a good management plan for the population and the CKGR, and the findings may use to extrapolate to the other areas, or inform areas specific research in those areas.

 To determine how the wildebeest utilise the CKGR in time and space, the study area will be divided into habitat type, depending on the dominant habitat characteristics.
 The characteristics will be defined by pans, valleys, vegetation type (and grass or herb layer community), waterholes, fire scares, etc. Movement patterns of the collared wildebeest will be assessed across the categories throughout the year for the entire two-year study period.
 The movement patterns will be broken down into inter-patch and within-patch activities by analysing GPS locations using a technique that analyses the time spent per unit area to determine relative search effort along the pathway.